gregfoss/ud120-projects/README.md

 </ol>

 <h3>Feature Selection</h3>
 The next step is to find those features that have the most importance.
-To do this I employed SelectKBest and a Random Forest.
+To do this I employed SelectKBest and the feature.importance_ values from a Random Forest.
 The results are in the tables below:

 <table style="width:25%">
   <tr><td><b><i>Features</b></i></td><td><b><i>SelectKBest</b></i></td><td><b><i>Random Forest</b></i></td></tr>